Instagram and Facebook remove posts offering abortion pills

 Attorney General Merrick Garland said Friday that states should not ban mifepristone, the medication used to induce an abortion.

-“States may not ban mifepristone based on disagreement with the FDA’s expert judgment about its safety and efficacy,” Garland said in a Friday statement.
+In a fiery statement, Garland referenced mifepristone, an FDA-approved pill used to terminate a pregnancy in the first 10 weeks, saying that states may not ban the drug “based on disagreement with the FDA’s expert judgment about its safety and efficacy."

+According to the Guttmacher Institute, a pro-abortion rights research and policy organization, medication abortion now accounts for more than half of all abortions in the United States.

 But some Republicans have already tried to stop their residents from obtaining abortion pills through the mail, with some states like West Virginia and Tennessee prohibiting providers from prescribing the medication through telemedicine consultation.